perticascatalin/Research/RelationalPROG/in_depth.md

 - research possible ways to integrate relational reasoning in deep learning models
 - investigate the role of relational reasoning in solving programming tasks

+### Definitions

+1. Relational Reasoning: the capacity to reason about and find solutions to problems involving a set of objects which are related to one another through some properties that need to be discovered.

 ### Content

 [1.
 A simple Neural Network Model for Relational Reasoning](https://arxiv.org/pdf/1706.01427.pdf)